rhayes777/PyAutoFit/docs/index.rst

 Probabilistic programming languages provide a framework that allows users to easily specify a probabilistic model and perform inference automatically. **PyAutoFit** is a Python-based probabilistic programming language which:

-- Makes it simple to compose and fit models using a range of Bayesian inference libraries, such as `emcee <https://github.com/dfm/emcee>`_ and `dynesty <https://github.com/joshspeagle/dynesty>`_.
+- Makes it simple to compose and fit multi-level models using a range of Bayesian inference libraries, such as `emcee <https://github.com/dfm/emcee>`_ and `dynesty <https://github.com/joshspeagle/dynesty>`_.

 - Handles the 'heavy lifting' that comes with model-fitting, including model composition & customization, outputting results, visualization and parameter inference.